mseminatore/TeslaJS/README.md

 This sample is an Express app that mimics (mocks) the Tesla servers and implements the full REST API surface area.

->Note that the app is still basic and almost always returns success results.
+>Note: the app is still basic and nearly always returns success results.
 It does not validate input parameters including
 >the OAuth token and vehicleID.
-It does track state changes on the server.
-The goal is to eventually provide a web
+Streaming is not yet emulated.
+It does, however, now track vehicle state changes on the server.
->interface for both viewing and changing state values that are to be returned to enable sophisticated test scenarios.
+>The goal is to eventually provide a web interface for both viewing and changing state values that are to be returned
+>to enable sophisticated test scenarios.

 Usage: